opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

   search-window and a small `numItineraries` waste computer CPU calculation time.
 Consider tuning the `searchWindow` instead of setting this to a small value.
 Since 2.0
 - `modes` The REST API is unchanged, but is mapped into a new structure in the RoutingRequest.
-  This means not all combinations of non-transit modes that was available in OTP1 is available in OTP2.
+  This means not all combinations of non-transit modes that were available in OTP1 are also available in OTP2.
 Since 2.0
 - `preferredAgencies`, `unpreferredAgencies`, `bannedAgencies` and `whiteListedAgencies` use feed-scoped ids.
 If you are using the ids directly from the Index API, no changes are needed.